mgetz34/mgetz34/README.md

     </a>
 </p>

 - 🔭 I’m currently working on ...
-Continued development on a social-media app: Frogr
+Continued development on a social-media app: <a href="https://frogr-app.herokuapp.com/">Frogr</a>
 - 🌱 I’m currently learning ...
 AWS, Terraform, Docker, Kubernetes, & Google Cloud DevOps
 - 👯 I’m looking to collaborate on ...
 Open source projects and creative initiatves!
 - 🤔 I’m looking for help with ...
 Success in development & portfolio diversification